SanjeevKumarP-MOH/moh-healthiersg/pages/What is Healthier SG?.md

 * Your family physician will work with you to develop a personalised health plan.
 Based on your profile, you will be encouraged to go for nationally recommended health screenings and vaccinations.

-* You will be encouraged to visit your chosen family physician regularly for all their care needs and discuss their health goals.
+* You will be encouraged to visit your chosen family physician regularly for all your care needs and discuss your health goals.

 * Across every stage of your life, your chosen family physician will discuss your health condition with you and address any health concerns you may have.